davidnho/davidnho/README.md

 - 👋 Hi, I’m Noel David (@davidnho)
 - 👀 I’m interested in SQL,Python, PHP and ReactJS
-- 🌱 I’m currently learning Laravel RestAPI and ReactJS
+- 🌱 I’m currently learning Databricks and Microsoft Fabric
-- 💞️ I’m looking to collaborate on developing a simple todolist using ReactJs as frontend and any programming language as backend
-- 📫 You can reach me by gmail -noelsdavid@gmail.com / skype - noelsdavid@live.com
+- 📫 You can reach me by gmail -noelsdavid@gmail.com / viber - 09293436329

 <!---
 davidnho/davidnho is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.